 The rapidly growing use of nicotine products among our nation’s youth is one of the most critical public health issues currently facing our country.
 To ensure the future health of our communities, we must help young people avoid becoming addicted to these harmful products.
-Flavored tobacco plays a key role in convincing young people to try them and are often the first step to lifelong addiction.
+Flavored tobacco plays a key role in convincing young people to try them and is often the first step to lifelong addiction.

-In 2020, the Hawaii legislature introduced the Reversing the Youth Tobacco Epidemic Act of 2020, House bill 2457, which attempted to prohibit the sale or distribution of all flavored tobacco products in the state.
 Kaiser Permanente continues to support removing all flavored tobacco products from the market, including flavored electronic cigarettes.

 Kaiser Permanente’s model of integrated care and coverage supports total health through coordinated care to provide our members with high-quality care and better outcomes, and is the reason we are among the highest-ranked health plans in the state.

 Our Medicare plan received the highest possible rating of 5 out of 5 starts for 6 years in a row, and has been highly rated for 14 consecutive years.

 World-class Kaiser Permanente physicians were named Top Doctors by Castle Connolly in 2022.